denzel-farmer/PLT-Crusty/README.md

 For instance, we ran ./crusty.native < basic.crust > basic.out, and then lli basic.out.
 When running lli basic.out, all print statements then appear in the terminal as when running a standard executable program.

-# Authors

-This project was written entirely by Caroline Somers.